duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 On the very first page, we need to choose a name for our backup.
 This can be anything you like, and is only used to find the backup later, in case you want to have many different backups.

-The encryption methods are available from the dropdown.
+The encryption methods are available from the dropdown with AES-256 pre-selected.
 Generally, you should encrypt your backups, but it is also possible to choose "No encryption" in case you are storing the files on a trusted location.

 Rather than choosing a passphrase, you can click the "Generate" button and have a strong passphrase generated for you.
 If you generate a passphrase, make sure you write it down and store it in a safe place.
-If you loose this passphrase, you loose all access to your backup.
+If you lose this passphrase, you lose all access to your backup.

-There are no options for recovering a lost passphrase.
+Please note: There are no options for recovering a lost passphrase!

 Once you have filled in the fields as you like, click the next button, or use the navigation in the top to choose the next step.